hex2f/rekauth/README.md

 > ``` $myusername = strtolower($result[0]["user"]); ```

 Now you can use ```'$myusername'``` to access data in other tables from your database.

+*Disclaimer: RekkyRek (Hampus Lundqvist) is not responsible for any leaked user information as it is your responsibility to implement  rekauth securely*